Open-Markets-Initiative/low-latency-reference/articles/README.md

 [ItHare](http://ithare.com/c-performance-common-wisdoms-and-common-wisdoms) by Sergey Ignatchenko.
 C++ performance in the development of multiplayer online games.

+[SubMicro](http://submicro.blogspot.co.uk/2015/04/intro.html) by Richard Rose.
+A component based trading framework designed from the ground up with core principles focused on minimal latency and maximum throughput.

+[Linux Tunning](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-cpu-configuration_suggestions) Provides examples of how the available can be used to solve processor related performance problems in Linux.

 ## Code Style

 [Fluent C++](http://www.fluentcpp.com/) by Jonathan Boccara.
 Excellent blog dedicated to using modern 'fluent' style C++.
 Very good examples of strong types and the importance of knowing Stl.